near/nearcore/SECURITY.md

 * The vulnerability is not disclosed to anyone else except the finder and NEAR before it is fixed;
 * The vulnerability is not exploited until it is fixed.

+### Reward platform

+We are using https://gitcoin.co/ to reward tokens.
+Meaning that any security vulnerability that you submit to us will be processed like a general work-item by an external contributor.
+To receive the reward you would need to register on https://gitcoin.co/ and be able to receive the reward through it.
+Example of a reward for a security vulnerability finding: https://gitcoin.co/issue/near/community/5/4359

 ## Receive Security Updates

 If you are must be informed about security vulnerabilities, please subscribe to the [NEAR Security Update newsletter](https://groups.google.com/a/nearprotocol.com/forum/#!forum/security-updates).